visol/ext-powermail/Documentation/ForAdministrators/GoodToKnow/Index.rst

    3: Viagra and Free P0rn
    See link on http://freeporn.de or http://freeporn.com

-You can also enable the Spamshield Debug output to see the Methods which are failed above the form.
-Enable with TypoScript setup:
+You can also enable the Spamshield Debug to see the Methods which are failed above the form.
+Enable with TypoScript setup (Use extension devlog to see this settings):

 ::